Preventing the Burn

 Sometimes I feel like I’ll never get over such-and-such a sin.
 I will never stop sinning, but I can take precautionary measures not to mess up.

 One thing I struggle with is wasting time on the Internet.
-I can spend three hours online, and it only feels like 30 minutes.
-Time flies when I’m looking at cooking blogs and checking my email.
+I can spend three hours online, but it only feels like 30 minutes.
+Time flies when I’m looking at recipe blogs and checking my email.
 If I wanted to limit my Internet usage, I’d need to admit I have a problem.
 Then I’d need to get away from tempting situations.
 (For example, I could remove my laptop from my room, leave it off during the day, and find a new hobby that keeps me busy.)
 Then I’d need to confess my sin to God and maybe to a Christian friend or family member when I spend too much time online.

-But there is hope I will overcome it because “we overwhelmingly conquer through Him Who loved us” (Romans 8:37 NASB).
+Unfortunately, I’m not the girl with an addiction to the Internet who overcame her struggle.
+I’m not there yet.
+But there is hope I’ll overcome it because “we overwhelmingly conquer through Him Who loved us” (Romans 8:37 NASB).
+I definitely can’t overcome my addiction unless I try.

 Yes, sin is knocking at the door of your heart; and temptations will always be creeping around.
 Try to fight them.
 You won’t win every time.
-(In fact, most times, you’ll lose.)
-But victory is a beautiful gift from God.
+But victory is a beautiful gift from God, and victory won’t happen unless you try.

 Comments are closed.